getodk/docs/collect-forms.rst

 The last form screen provides a default name for the form (defined by the form designer).
 You can rename it.
 This name only applies to that particular instance of a completed form (not to the blank form).

-The Form Name identifies the form for :ref:`later viewing <viewing-completed-forms>` and :ref:`uploading to a server <uploading-completed-forms>`.
+The Form Name identifies the form in lists throughout the app.
 For this reason, a meaningful name may be important to you.

 .. _finalize-form:

 Mark the form as *Finalized*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Only :formstate:`Finalized` forms can be :ref:`uploaded to a server <uploading-completed-forms>`.
+Only :formstate:`Finalized` forms can be :ref:`uploaded to a server <uploading-forms>`.

 .. _editing-saved-forms: